serdeliverance/serdeliverance/README.md

 ### Hi, I'm Sergio

-Seasoned Fullstack Engineer stronger on backend.
+Fullstack Engineer stronger on backend.
 Most of my experience is based on JVM related technologies (Scala and Java).
-Also, I love the Javascript ecosystem (mainly Node, Nestjs and React).
-My approach is to always use the right tool for the job and being as pragmatic as possible.
+Also, I'm familiar with Javascript ecosystem (mainly Typescript, Node, Nestjs, React and Nextjs).
+My approach is to always use the right tool for the job and being pragmatic/delivery focused.

-My geek interests are Functional Programming, Reactive Programming and Distributed Systems.
+My geek interests are Functional Programming, Systems Design and Distributed Systems.

 You can find me on:
  * [LinkedIn](https://www.linkedin.com/in/sergio-cano-2baa4257/)